Skip to main content

 The mission of the Horner Foundation is to develop youth cycling in Central Oregon, create opportunities for kids to ride and race bikes, as well as develop a junior road cycling team that is both inclusive and socioeconomically accessible.
 With a focus on skill development and team building, the Horners hope to foster a life-long love of cycling.

-Scheduled for Saturday, August 10 from noon to 8 p.m., the criterium will offer 19 racing categories, from junior athletes to professionals.
+The criterium offers multiple racing categories, from junior athletes to professionals.
 The event will serve as the Oregon Bicycle Racing Association’s Criterium State Championship for juniors (ages 10 to 17) and masters (ages 40 and up).
 Bonuses include a one-mile run and a kiddie bike race.

 For the professionals, the day culminates with the much-anticipated men’s and women’s races.
 Riders will race as many laps as possible in a set time; race officials signify the last lap by ringing a loud bell.
 This year’s course still runs along downtown’s two major streets–Wall and Bond, but organizers added segments on Oregon, Minnesota, Lava and Franklin streets, making it a .7-mile loop.